 We also focus our efforts on progress in digitizing our operations, both front- and back- office functions.
-As of March 31, 2020 we had 5 million active accounts of our Play24 self-care service (available via web or application) which was recently enriched with online retention functionality for MIX offer clients and SOHO customers.
-Another strong example in front-office digitalization are our Points of Sales which at the end of Q1 2020 were processing 82% of fully digitalized transactions.
+As of September 30, 2020 we had 5.1 million active accounts of our Play24 self-care service (available via web or application) which has been enriched with online retention functionality for MIX offer clients and SOHO customers.
+Another strong example in front-office digitalization are our Points of Sales which during the first nine months of 2020 were processing 75% of fully digitalized transactions.